dengyunze/somo_server_netbase/README.md

 ## Where is the logs?
 tail -f /var/log/message | grep {your_app_name}

-Note:
+##Note:
-This wrapper is design for single-thread server usage with highly performance requirement, client usage is not main scenario.
+1, This wrapper is design for single-thread server usage with highly performance requiremen;